 In a Chapter 7 bankruptcy, the debtor is essentially liquidating assets to satisfy creditors.
 Some debts such as mortgages and auto loans are secured and therefore can be satisfied by the sale of the encumbered property.
 A Chapter 7 bankruptcy petition may not save your home or auto unless you find an exemption under federal or state law for them, or you, affirm the debt.
 On the other hand, credit card debt, court judgments, medical bills, and other unsecured debts are subject to discharge by bankruptcy.
 In theory, you could lose property by filing a Chapter 7 petition.
 However, the bankruptcy law provides an exemption for a lot of property.
 An exempt piece of property cannot be claimed and sold by the bankruptcy trustee to satisfy a debt.
 Once the trustee allows the Chapter 7 petition, all debts included in that petition are discharged, and the holder of the debt cannot collect on them.

 A Chapter 13 petition allows you to stop creditors from collecting and help you repay your debts.
 A Chapter 13 bankruptcy permits you to save your home from foreclosure because you will pay the mortgage.
-Otherwise, Chapter 13 operates as if you pay one monthly bill to the trustee, and the trustee spreads your available funds out to your creditors.
+Otherwise, a Chapter 13 operates as if you pay one monthly bill to the trustee, and the trustee spreads your available funds out to your creditors.
 Chapter 13 does not immediately discharge debts; rather the debtor files a payment plan which lasts for years.
 The payment plan must allow for the use of disposable income to pay down the unsecured debts.
 The debtor makes monthly payments to the trustee, and the trustee distributes the funds according to the plan.
 The bankruptcy court must approve the payment plan before the trustee can make a distribution.
 Upon satisfying all of the conditions of the plan and making every payment, the debtor and creditors are discharged.